Weighted simple games and the topology of simplicial complexes: Simplicial complex formulas for power indices of games with unfeasible coalitions

-\begin{section}{Computing power indices with simplicial complexes} This is the main section of the paper.
-We show how to make use of simplicial complexes in modelling voting systems where some of the coalitions are not possible and calculating the Banzhaf and the Shapley-Shubik power indices for such systems.
+We now turn to another way simplicial complexes make an appearance in the study of simple games.
+Namely, we use them to model weighted voting games where some of the coalitions are not possible and calculate the Banzhaf and the Shapley-Shubik indices for such systems.

-\begin{subsection}{Modeling voting systems with simplicial complexes} The traditional Banzhaf and Shapley-Shubik indices both assume equal likelihood of all possible coalitions.
-However, this may not provide the most accurate representation of the power of each voter.
-Here we model voting systems which contain forbidden coalitions, that is, the coalitions that may be extremely unlikely or impossible to form.

-Consider first the traditional voting system in which no coalition is assumed forbidden.
-Let $V=V(q; w_1, ..., w_n)$ be the weighted voting system consisting of voters $v_1, ..., v_n$.
-Then we can represent $V$ as the simplicial complex $K$ such that the vertices of $K$ represent each individual voter and the simplices of $K$ represent each face of the maximal simplex $\{v_1, ..., v_n\}$.
-In other words, $K$ is the standard $(n-1)$-simplex.
-For example, the voting system $V$ consisting of voters $v_1, ..., v_7$ such that no coalition is forbidden can be represented as the simplicial complex $K$ whose simplices are all non-empty subsets of the set of voters, i.e. Here, for a set $A$, $\mathcal{P}_0(A)$ denotes the set of all non-empty subsets of $A$.

-In full generality, the situation with forbidden coalitions can be described as follows.
-Start with a full $(n-1)$-simplex.
-Since then there are subsets of voters which are not allowed, this geometrically means that we remove certain faces from the full simplex.
-This leaves a simplicial complex which has a simplex for every coalition that is allowed.
-This means that there could be various subsets, not even disjoint, where voters do not talk to each other.

-Now suppose, more specifically, that there exists a subset of $j$ voters such that no two of them would ever be in a coalition.
-Relabel the voters so that this subset is indexed as $\{v_1, ..., v_j\}$.
-In other words, any coalition containing two voters from $\{v_1, ..., v_j\}$ is forbidden.
-We can represent this as the simplicial complex $K$ with vertices representing the voters in $V$, and each simplex of $K$ represents a feasible, i.e. not forbidden, coalition in $V$.
-Notice that no two vertices in $\{v_1, ..., v_j\}$ can be contained in the same simplex, that is, they are not connected by an edge in the geometric realization of $K$.
-Then the maximal simplices are formed by joining $v_i$, $1 \leq i \leq j$, to the set $\{v_{j+1}, ..., v_n\}$.
-This way, we have that $K$ has $j$ maximal simplices and the dimension of those simplices is $n-j$.